arbadacarbaYK/LNbits.on.phoenixd.on.MacOS/README.md

-# LNbits.on.phoenixd.onMacOS# Setting Up LNbits and Phoenixd on macOS
+# Setting Up LNbits and Phoenixd on macOS

 ## Prerequisites